TiagoLimaRocha/FEUP--LPOO-Pacman/docs/README.md

 * **Loosing the game**: When all lives have been lost, the game ends and a game over screen is shown in the playfield.

+* **Score**: The score is updated incrementally with each pac-dot summing 10 pts, saved to a file and showcased at game over.

 ### Design

+#### Sepparate the logic from the viewable content while maintaining an updatable structure

+**Problem in Context**

+**The Pattern**

+We solved the problem by implementing a variant of the MVC pattern.

+**Implementation**

+In our rendition of the game, we created a Screen class that's responsible for the creation of the screen and terminal, each class has a draw method that is called in a steppable class that uses a timer to keep track of each step of everything in the game, this works as our view.
+And then in the drawables package lie all the our models within the game (i.e. the pacman, pellets, ghosts, maze, etc).
+The game loop acts as the controller.

+**Consequences**

+This solution (1) makes our code more reusable;
+(2) allowed us for simmultaneous development, as we worked simultaneously and uninterruptedly on the controller or the model or the views;
+(3) has high cohesion and loose coupling, enabling for logical groupings of related actions on a controller as well as the views for a specific model, (for instance the movable agents have all logic in common being grouped together, and in another group we have the non-movable agents that behave differently and consist of another group);
+(4) models can have multiple views;
+(5) provides for better testability value;

+#### Decouple the progression of game time from user input and processor speed.

+**Problem in Context**

+Keep the game running even when the user isn't providing any input.
+And when he does, update it's current state and render everything accordingly.

+**The Pattern**

+We solved the problem by implementing the Game Loop pattern.
+The game loop runs continuously during gameplay.
+Each turn of the loop, it processes user input without blocking, updates the game state, and renders the game.
+It tracks the passage of time to control the rate of gameplay.

+**Implementation**

+Upon initialization of the loop, all the assets are first loaded up and stored in variables.
+Those variable are then used within the loop, being update with each iteration according to the current state of the game and the current processed user input in the event loop, providing logic and renderization of the game.

+**Consequences**

+This solution provided us total control over the development of the game, designing it specifically for our needs as the development progressed.
+It made everything very maleable and easily changeable.
+Not only that but it allows us to control the game's speed at a fixed update time step, variable rendering, It adapts to playing both too slowly and too fast.
+As long as the game can update in real time, the game won’t fall behind.
+If the player’s machine is top-of-the-line, it will respond with a smoother gameplay experience.

 #### Timing should be consisten for the whole game